ImNotGone/bd2-tp0/api/README.md

 }
 ```

-With this file you can configure potgres, mongo and which persistence layer to be used by the api.
+With this file you can configure postgres, mongo and which persistence layer to be used by the api.
 The layers currently supported are `mongo` and `postgres`.

 ## Endpoints